Seminole County assistance programs.

 Sadie Holmes Help Service, Inc. - An appointment is necessary.
 Qualified low income and poor families from Seminole County may be able to receive clothing, free food, and maybe other financial aid.
 1280 Amanda Street, Altamonte Springs, FL 32701.
 Call (407) 831-6324 to make an appointment.

 Free holiday and Christmas assistance is available in Central Florida.
-Non-profits and charities help the less fortunate with free meals, gifts, Turkeys, toys, and other assistance.
-Click here.
+Non-profits and charities help the less fortunate with free meals, gifts, Turkeys, toys, clothes at Christmas and other assistance.
+Click here free holiday help in Central Florida.

 The Seminole Department of Community Affairs is one of the leading government agencies for public assistance.
 The very low income, poor, and seniors can look into a wide range of resources.
 There are programs for dental and medical needs as well as housing and rent costs.
 The indigent can even get help with funeral costs.
 Other aid includes mortgage assistance, vision care, and social services.
-Click more details.
+Click more information on social services in Seminole County.

-Sanford and countywide clothing closets are available for low income and working poor families.
+Sanford and countywide free clothing closets are available for low income and working poor families.
 Some items may be provided for free and others at a reduced prices.
-Families with children, individuals, and senior citizens can obtain free shoes, baby supplies, clothes, and school items such as backpacks.
+Families with children, individuals, and senior citizens can obtain free shoes, baby supplies, clothes, and school items such as uniforms or backpacks.
 The thrift stores in Seminole County will sell gently used items like furniture, cribs, and similar items.
-Learn more.
+Learn more on free clothes and school supplies in Orange County area.

 Hope Helps oversees a wide range of resources.
 Services include food stamp and Medicaid applications, vouchers, information on free food pantries, a resource department, thrift store, as well as rent and utility bill assistance.
 There are also referrals to other Access Florida government benefits.
 Address is 149 East Broadway street, Oviedo, Florida 32765, call (407) 366-3422.